mohitpai/journey-optimizer.en/help/using/push/get-started-push.md

 Push notifications can be created:

 * In a **Journey**: Once you added a Push activity in your journey, and defined basic settings, use the **[!UICONTROL Actions: Push]** right pane to create the content for the Push notifications.

-    For more information on how to configure your journey, refer to this [page](../building-journeys/journey-gs.md).
+[Lean how to create a journey](../building-journeys/journey-gs.md)

 * In a **Campaign**: Once you created a campaign, select Push notification as your action and define basic settings.

-    For more information on how to configure your campaign, refer to this [page](../campaigns/create-campaign.md#configure).
+[Learn how to create a campaign](../campaigns/create-campaign.md#configure)

 Use the dedicated tabs to define the push notification settings for **iOS** and **Android** operating systems.